uggedal/going/README.md

 * Create make install target (look into handling prefix without ./configure).
 * Document that all services needs to be restarted when adding a new config with `kill -s QUIT pid`.
+* Document requirements (kernel version) with note about usage of non-portable system calls.
 * Man page.
 * Github project page.
 * Look into [foreman][] format.